One-Page Resume Guide: Templates & Examples

 FAQ

-However, for more senior-level positions or roles that require extensive experience or a diverse skill set, a longer two-page or three-page resume may be more appropriate to fully showcase a candidate’s professional history.
+However, a longer two-page resume may be more appropriate for more senior-level positions or roles that require extensive experience or a diverse skill set.

 Is it okay to have a two-page resume?